 2. Check if the iPhone Hardcase is Causing Problems in Charging

-Often it may be the improperly fitting hard case you are using on the iPhone which may be obstructing the charging pin connecting to the lightning port.
+Often, the improperly fitting hard case you are using on the iPhone may be obstructing the charging pin connecting to the lightning port.
 Remove the iPhone from its casing and then ensure proper connectivity between the charger and the iPhone’s charging port.

 If you are using a wireless charging platform, then make sure that the platform supports charging an iPhone with its hard case on.
 Otherwise, remove the case while you put the iPhone on charging.